svo/emp/README.md

 	* communicated regular through the period of development
 * do not need to support currency symbols other than `$`
 * "But feel free to use any format you want" in requirements allows for single payslips to be created via `HTTP` and browser `UI` i.e. `JSON` over `HTTP` rather than `CSV` via e.g. `CLI`
+* `docker` containers and a `docker compose` configuration is an acceptable deliverable
+* no need to cater for legacy browsers or test with browsers other than `Google Chrome`
+* `PDF` is a suitable format for the generated payslip
+* no need to gold plate user experience or `PDF` layout for initial deliverable i.e. would iterate on designs based on feedback

 ## Design